johnrgilbert/CS111-2023-winter/Python/README.md

 The first thing to do is to use **git** to clone the **CS111-2023-winter** tree from the [CS 111 GitHub site](https://github.com/johnrgilbert/CS111-2023-winter/tree/main).
-Navigate to the site, click on the green "Code" button, and select a method (HTTPS, SSH, or GitHub CLI) to use.
+Navigate to the site, click on the green "Code" button, and select a method (SSH, HTTPS, or GitHub CLI) to use.
 I prefer SSH myself because you don't have to type passwords all the time, but do whatever works for you.
 In my old-fashioned way, I would just copy the string under SSH, then on my own laptop I would get a command